lfrei/kafka-training/training-environment.md

 ```

 Verification
 To check things are up and running, execute the following command.
 There should be a list of running containers.
+The status should be up and healthy for all containers.
 ```
 docker ps